Course Outline

 6. Risk Treatment

-- Explain risk treatment options, controls, and processes
+- Explaining risk treatment options, controls, and processes

-- Strategic options: avoidance or termination; reduction or modification; transference or sharing; acceptance or tolerance; retention
+- The four strategic risk treatment options: avoidance or termination; reduction or modification; transference or sharing; acceptance or tolerance; and retention

-- Tactical controls: prevention; detection; correction; direction; elimination; impact minimization, monitoring, awareness, deterrence, recovery
+- Purposes of tactical risk treatment controls: prevention; detection; correction; direction; elimination; impact minimization; monitoring; awareness; deterrence; and recovery

 7. Monitoring and Review

-- Report and present the progress of a risk management program
+- Reporting and presenting the progress of a risk management program

-The price includes delivery of the full course syllabus by an approved BCS trainer and the BCS CIRM exam (which can be taken remotely at your convenience and is centrally invigilated by BCS).
-Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will hold the accredited BCS Practitioner Certificate in Information Risk Management (CIRM) for government.
+The price includes the full delivery of the course syllabus by an approved BCS trainer and the BCS CIRM exam (which can be taken remotely at a time convenient to the participant and is centrally invigilated by BCS).
+Subject to successfully passing the exam (a multiple-choice format requiring a score of at least 65% to pass), participants will receive the accredited BCS Practitioner Certificate in Information Risk Management (CIRM) for government.

 Requirements